 This easily anger Ginny, displaying her temper that is just as fiery as her hair.
 “James!
 Don’t encourage him!
 It was bad enough with you when you were at school.
 Setting a rat off in the Great Hall at dinner, jinxing the house elves to dance non-stop, stealing polyjuice potion just to get in the girl’s bathroom- I mean, really James, the girl’s bathroom!
 What would possibly make you think-“ Ginny continues to ramble on, listing off all of James’ handiwork.
 His mouth turns up into a slight smirk, relinquishing in his masterful tactics.

-Its unlikely Albus would put an end to his pranks.
-It seems James Sirius Potter wasn’t the only Potter child to inherit his namesake’s knack for getting in trouble.
+It’s unlikely Albus would put an end to his pranks.
+It seemed James Sirius Potter wasn’t the only Potter with a knack for getting in trouble.
 When James finished school two years ago, Headmaster Morris thought there’d be one less thing on his mind and much less trouble.
-Wrong.
-Albus Potter was just as likely to cause trouble, yet somehow, managed to still receive outstandings in pretty much all his subjects.
-The professors just couldn’t stop raving about “Albus’ outstanding essay on animagi!” and I’m not even in his year!
-You’d think being the year below you’d be less likely to be compared to the work of Albus.
-No. Now it’s not all the professors, but one in particular, Professor Harkis, the transfiguration teacher, is absolutely IN LOVE with the Potters and Weasleys.
+How wrong he was.
+It seemed Albus Potter was just as likely to cause trouble, yet somehow, managed to still receive outstandings in pretty much all his subjects.
+The professors just couldn’t stop raving about “Albus’ outstanding essay on animagi!”
+Professor Harkis, the transfiguration teacher, is absolutely IN LOVE with the Potters and Weasleys.
 It’s almost impossible not to get an outstanding from him if your surname ends in Potter or Weasley.
 And whilst by no means does Albus not deserve his marks, there’s no doubt he’s a smart guy, I mean, to pull off some of the pranks he’s done you’d have to be a genius.

 “Emelia, you should get on the train it’s about to leave any minute.” my mother says, jutting me out of my thoughts.

 She kisses my brother and I goodbye, and we move to find a compartment.
 My brother runs off, in search for his group of friends.
-Whilst I too, could search for the girls in my dorm, all I want most is to find an empty compartment to sleep in.
-And while I could do sleep with other’s in the compartment, with them, I’m unlike to catch a blink of sleep.
+Rather than I too search for the girls in my dorm, I opt to find an empty compartment to sleep in knowing otherwise I’d be unlikley to catch a blink of sleep.
 I open the door at last to an empty compartment, not a person insight.
-Sleep.
-Sleep will do me good.
+Brilliant.

 Feeling slightly uncomfortable I ask, “Can I help you?” in attempt to get him to stop.